 There are so many benefits to staying onsite, extra Magic Hours and early access to FastPass+ being the major ones.
 However it was the convenience that really swung it for us.
 We knew we’d be spending most of our time at the Disney Parks, and the free Disney transport meant we wouldn’t have to worry about hiring a car or expensive parking fees.
 There’s even a free coach to and from the airport!

-The location is beautiful and the staff were so friendly and polite.
-We stayed in the Alligator Bayou section in a Preferred Room, which meant we were less than a 5 minute walk from the food court, main swimming pool and the main bus stop.
+We stayed in the Alligator Bayou section in a Preferred Room, which meant we were less than a 5 minute walk from the food court, main swimming pool and bus stop.
+The location in general is beautiful and the staff were so friendly and polite!

 We also had a small fridge in our room, so we could buy snacks and breakfast stuff to eat in the room before heading to the parks.
-There’s a small shop onsite, although we found this was a little expensive, so we made a couple of trips to Wallmart instead and it saved us a lot of money over the 2 weeks!
+We made a couple of trips to Wallmart to pick up essentials and it saved us a lot of money over the 2 weeks!

 Overall if you’re thinking about staying onsite at Walt Disney World, I would 100% recommend Port Orleans Riverside.
 I haven’t stayed at any other Disney Resorts, so I can’t compare how it matches up to the rest, but we 100% enjoyed our stay here.

 Have you ever stayed at a Disney Hotel?